jens-goes-mad/diy-pedalboard/documentation-web-hugo-stack-theme/content/arduino/avr/instruction-basics.md

 tags: ["hardware", "microcontroller", "AVR", "Arduino"]
 categories: ["arduino"]
 ---
-## Processor basics

-We won’t dive into the mysteries of electronics — no transistors, resistors, gates, or logic circuits today.
-We’ll treat all that as given and jump straight into the fun part: how a processor works.

-The ATmega328P is an 8-bit microcontroller from Microchip (originally Atmel), part of the AVR family.
-It uses a modified Harvard architecture, which means it has separate memories and buses for program and data.
-This allows for simultaneous access and enables faster, more efficient processing.

-Key features:
-* 8-bit RISC architecture (Reduced Instruction Set Computer).
-* 32 general-purpose working registers.
-* Around 130 Opcodes (Instructions)
-* Single-level pipeline (single core).
-* Operating clock frequency is typically 16 MHz.

 ## Introduction to Timing Concepts

 Understanding how a microcontroller operates starts with four fundamental concepts: clock, clock speed, instructions, and instruction cycles.
 These ideas form the foundation for how all digital processors — including microcontrollers like the ATmega328P — actually execute code and turn instructions into real-world actions.

 ### The Clock